Giora on the creative process, their new single ‘POWER CANDY,’ and more

 Paint us a picture: what sparked your passion for the arts in the first place?
 Was there a single moment or experience that solidified your decision to pursue this path?

-I had been working in a job and making music on the side for quite a few years, and started putting music out and making videos during the pandemic.
+I had been working in a job for a few years and was always writing and making music on the side, and during the pandemic I was home a lot with more time for music and I started putting stuff out and making videos.

 When you create, what leads the way – a feeling, a story, or the sound itself?